Severson-Group/eMach/tools/magnet/emach/README.md

 # Description

-This document provides instructions to eMach contributers writing scripts for MagNet in Python.
+This document provides instructions to eMach contributers working with MagNet in Python.

 # Getting Started

 Before getting started, contributers should ensure that their systems are setup appropriately in order to interface Python with MagNet.
-A step by step procedure of the getting started with Python scripting for MagNet has been provided below:
+A step by step procedure of getting started with Python scripting for MagNet has been provided below:
 - In order for Python to communicate with MagNet, the pywin32 module has to be imported to call ActiveX compliant programs as Component Object Model (COM) automation servers.
 The pywin32 module comes with Anaconda3 installation and can be imported with the following command `from win32com.client import DispatchEx`
 - The below example illustrates how handles to the MagNet scripting interface can be obtained in Python.
 ```python